4 Practical Business Exit Strategies: How to Exit a Business

 Factors to consider when deciding to go public

 Going public through an IPO is a significant decision that should not be taken lightly.
-Some factors that a company should consider when deciding whether to go public include:

 1. Cost: Going public can be expensive, with costs associated with underwriting fees, legal and accounting fees, and ongoing reporting and compliance costs.